 - Place the turkey in the receptacle and pour in the cool brine.
 The brine should cover the bird, but if it doesn’t quite, add a few more cups of water and/or apple juice.
 Alternately, if your container just isn’t big enough for more liquid.
 Let the turkey brine for half the time, then flip it over to brine with the other half fully submerged.
 Brine the bird for 12-24 hours.

 - Several hours or the night before smoking, add 3-4 cups of wood chips to a large bowl and cover with water.

 FOR SMOKING THE TURKEY

-When the turkey has achieved 155° in the breast, remove it from the heat and let it rest for 20 minutes before carving.
-Serve with the gravy on the side.
+- When the breast meat has achieved 155°-160°F, remove it from the heat and let it rest for 20 minutes before carving.

 Pin It For Later!